jwilber/stat_159/stat159-fall2016-hw03/code/README.md

 This repository has the __MIT__ license for software.
 The raw details of the license are in the LICENSE file of this repository.

-I've also included a creative commons license for media.
+The creative commons license for media is as follows:
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.